Cinema quality light, bright as daylight

 Suitable for professional camera+lens setups up to 7 lbs

 The SKIER brand is well-known for high quality camera scanning equipment made in Taiwan.
 Skier's Sunray line of camera scanning equipment is made with ease-of-use in mind and is the perfect starting point for exceptional quality film scanning at home.

-CineStill is excited to offer you this incredible starter kit at an amazing price!
-This bundle allows precise, high quality scanning from the comfort of your home using Skier's Sunray Box 3 Panorama and Foldable Copy Stand.
+CineStill is excited to offer you this incredible starter bundle at an amazing price!
+This bundle allows precise, high quality scanning from the comfort of your home using Skier's Sunray Box III Panorama LED Lightbox and CS700 Foldable Copy Stand.

 - 135 film holder for 35mm, XPan film and slide mounts